How Does A Lion Get Its Food

 Predatory Techniques and Strategies

 In open areas, lions may engage in cooperative hunting, where multiple individuals work together to surround and confuse their prey.
-This coordinated approach can involve one group of lions driving the prey towards another group lying in wait, effectively cutting off escape routes.
+Now, this coordinated approach can involve one group of lions driving the prey towards another group lying in wait, effectively cutting off escape routes.
 Cooperative hunting is especially useful when targeting large herds or fast-moving animals.

 Prey Selection and Dietary Habits

 The size of the prey animal often depends on the size of the hunting group.
-A single lion may be able to take down a smaller antelope or gazelle, while larger prey such as buffalo or giraffe typically require the combined efforts of several lions.
+In practice, a single lion may be able to take down a smaller antelope or gazelle, while larger prey such as buffalo or giraffe typically require the combined efforts of several lions.
 Lions are also known to scavenge, feeding on carcasses left behind by other predators.
 While scavenging is not their primary means of obtaining food, it can be an important source of sustenance during times of scarcity.

 The Role of the Pride in Hunting